 2. How to tie your portfolio to your financial goals?

-A goal-based portfolio is always better than investing in a random fashion.
-Goals act as a yardstick to indicate how far you have been successful in your investment activity.
+A goal-based portfolio is always better than investing randomly.
+Goals act as a yardstick to indicate how far you have been successful in your investment journey.
 These help in focussed investing and prevent any digressions and waste of time.
 Most of the times investment is guided by fund performance.
 But not every fund is meant for everyone.
 If the fund outperformed the benchmark but didn’t meet your target rate of return, then it’s similar to non-performance on the whole.
 Thus, linking goals to the portfolio provide clarity and choice of appropriate products.